• Skip to primary navigation

 • Chicken Thighs - Chicken thighs can also be used as an alternative.
 Bone in chicken thighs will take about 4-5 hours on low.
 Boneless chicken thighs will take about 3-4 hours.

-First, place the sliced onions and chicken stock in the bottom of the slow cooker and then lay the whole chicken right on top.
+Add Ingredients - First, place the sliced onions and chicken stock in the bottom of the slow cooker, and then lay the whole chicken right on top.
 Sprinkle the jalapenos over the chicken along with all of the seasonings.

 sliced onions and broth in a slow cooker and a whole seasoned chicken with diced jalapenos

-Cover and cook the chicken on high for 3-4 hours or low for 5-6 hours or until the chicken is tender and falls off the bone.
-Take the chicken out of slow cooker and remove the skin and bones.
+Slow Cook and Shred - Cover and cook the chicken on high for 3-4 hours or low for 5-6 hours or until the chicken is tender and falls off the bone.
+Take the chicken out of the slow cooker and remove the skin and bones.
 Using kitchen tongs or a couple of forks, shred the meat into smaller pieces.

 whole cooked chicken in a slow cooker and shredded chicken on a cutting board with forks

-Strain the onions and jalapeños from the broth, saving the broth for use later or discarding it.
-Mix the onions and jalapeños with the shredded chicken and use immediately or store for use later.
+Use or Store - Strain the onions and jalapeños from the broth, saving the broth for use later or discarding it.
+Mix the onions and jalapeños with the shredded chicken and use immediately or store for later use.

 shredded chicken with onions in a blue ceramic dish with whole jalapenos lying next to it